+As these data are then read-across to fulfil endpoints for Lumbriculus and Chironomus in the registration of L4, ECHA has used the more sensitive Lumbriculus test result for the PBT assessment of L4.
 The REACH PBT guidance (R11) provides a method to convert the sediment NOEC to a dissolved water concentration using the equilibrium partitioning calculation to allow comparison with the REACH Annex XIII T aquatic criteria.
-This tentatively indicates that although the effects in that test would fulfil the T criteria, the value (<0.0002 mg/L) is potentially greater than the water solubility of L5 (0.00007 mg/L at 23 °C), i.e. toxicity may only occur above the water solubility limit of L5.
-However, this comparison uses a NOEC calculated using the physico-chemical properties of the analogue and the water solubility of L5, which introduces uncertainty to any conclusion.
-There is further uncertainty as the value is unbounded ("less-than"), so it is unclear where the true value lies.
+The effects in that test tentatively suggests that the REACH Annex XIII T aquatic criteria would be met when the sediment NOEC is converted to a dissolved water concentration This is because the aqueous NOEC of 0.0013 mg/l is less than the water solubility of L4 (0.0067 mg/l at 23 °C) and the toxicity occurs below the water solubility of L4.
+However, this comparison uses a NOEC calculated using the physico-chemical properties of the analogue and the water solubility of L4, which introduces uncertainty to any conclusion.
+Therefore, on the basis of this information, ECHA considers that it is not possible to reach a conclusion on "T" and a concern remains that L4 may be toxic to sediment organisms at a concentration that would fulfil the "T" criterion.